World News | Pak Army Chief Played Role in Securing Funds from Saudi & UAE to Fulfill IMF Pre-conditions: PM Sharif | LatestLY

 Sharif said the IMF had sought bilateral financial support from friendly nations before the staff-level agreement.

-"Such tough conditions were set which weren't easy for Pakistan to fulfil,” the premier said.
+"Such tough conditions were set which weren't easy for Pakistan to fulfil,” the prime minister said.

+His remarks came as it emerged that Pakistan still needed USD 3 billion to bridge the USD 6 billion financing gap during the current fiscal year ending June.

+Quoting highly placed sources, The Express Tribune newspaper reported that the IMF was seeking confirmation for the total USD 6 billion loans that Pakistan urgently needs to bridge the external financing gap.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)